 - The establishment of a construction pad and portal at the Lobs Hole Ravine area.

 - The establishment of a construction compound, including accommodation camp and supporting services infrastructure such as power and communications.

 - The establishment of barge access infrastructure on Talbingo Dam.

 During construction, the Lobs Hole area will be temporarily closed to the public for safety reasons.
-After construction, it would be rehabilitated and returned to its current use.
+After construction, it will be rehabilitated and returned to its current use.

-As part of the approvals process, an exploratory works Environmental Impact Statement has been submitted to the NSW Department of Planning and Environment and is available online for the public to review.
+As part of the approvals process, an Environmental Impact Statement has been submitted to the NSW Department of Planning and Environment and is available online for the public to view.

-The exploratory tunnel to the site of the proposed underground power station would be 3-4 kilometres in length.
-It would be dome-shaped, 8m high by 8m wide, and constructed using drill and blast methods in the same way that the original Snowy Scheme was constructed.
+The exploratory tunnel to the site of the underground power station will be 3.1 kilometres in length, dome-shaped, 8m high by 8m wide, and constructed using the same drill and blast method employed when the Snowy Scheme was constructed.

 The exploratory tunnel is intended to ultimately form the main access tunnel to the underground power station during the operation of Snowy 2.0.

 Construction pad and portal

 The portal or entrance to the exploratory tunnel and associated construction pad would be established with a footprint of between 10,000 and 16,000㎡.
-The construction pad would contain equipment and structures including:
+The construction pad contains equipment and structures including: